troyfontaine/vsc-remote-skills-test/docs/scenarios/k8s/content/_index.md

 +++
 title = "Scenario"
-description = "Apache Misconfiguration Test" date = "2021-03-04"
+description = "Kubernetes Configuration Test" date = "2021-02-28"
 aliases = ["Home", "Scenario"]
 +++
-"So Joe who used to be in Help Desk got promoted and was told to set up this server for Bob in accounting (don't ask).
-Anyways, Joe is still pretty green and decided he wanted to use Apache when we've standardized on Nginx.
-So he was playing with this server and now the website doesn't load on it-and Bob is getting a bit upset...

-You need to investigate why the apache default site isn't loading.
-It could be because Nginx is installed...
-But who knows?"
+"Welcome to the party!
+Management has requested that we look at using Kubernetes, so Joe tossed something called 'K-three-ess' on a VM.
+Can you launch a website on it?"

+## Current Situation

+- Kubernetes is available via a tool called [k3s](https://k3s.io/)
+- K3s' API Endpoint is public facing
+- Kubeconfig is located at `/etc/rancher/k3s/k3s.yaml`

 ## Success Criteria

 - When:
-  - Apache is running and serving the website
+  - Using Nodeport, expose the site on 8090 (no need for a load balancer)
   - the interviewer can reach https://example.com without a 404 or 50X error
-  - the interviewer can see the default page
+  - the interviewer can see the default nginx page
   - The page will load successfully after a server reboot without intervention from the candidate

+## Bonus Points

+- When:
+  - Launch a pair of nginx containers that match so we have high availability

 ## Environment Caveats